cynthiaugwu/IntelReport/CONTRIBUTING.md

 ## 📜 Code of Conduct

-This project follows the IJEOMA Safety Platform Code of Conduct.
+This project follows the IJEOMA Safety App Code of Conduct.
 By participating, you agree to uphold this code.
-Please report unacceptable behavior to [conduct@ijeoma.safety](mailto:conduct@ijeoma.safety).
+Please report unacceptable behaviour to [ijeoma@geoporiskintel.com](mailto:ijeoma@geoporiskintel.com).

 ### Our Standards